-Alternative 2 was prepared per the intent of the Final Scope filed on November 13, 2018.
-The Draft EIS with this alternative was accepted as complete by the lead agency.
-The conceptual plan for Alternative 2 does not show the same site acreage and boundaries as the Overall Plan for the proposed project as described and evaluated in the Draft EIS; however, it includes the basic design elements per the Final Scope.
+The conceptual plan for Alternative 2 has not been revised to show the same site acreage and boundaries as the Overall Plan for the proposed project as described and evaluated in the Draft EIS.
 Alternative 2 does not include the 3.48 acres of the Makamah Road access, or the 0.57-acre private roadway piece (but would utilize this property as an emergency access).
-The information presented in the Draft EIS for this alternative addresses the Final Scope and provides the lead agency and involved agencies with sufficient information for comparison of alternatives and the proposed project to be used in the decision-making process.
+The information presented in the Draft EIS for this alternative is consistent with the Final Scope and provides the lead agency and involved agencies with valuable information for the decision-making process.

-"Proposed Alternative 3 contradicts this direction by proposing the "...acquisition of land to access the private road to Breeze Hill Road, and acquisition of the private road..."
+This comment is excerpted as follows: "Proposed Alternative 3 contradicts this direction by proposing the "...acquisition of land to access the private road to Breeze Hill Road, and acquisition of the private road..."

-Alternative 3 was prepared per the intent of the Final Scope filed on November 13, 2018.
-The Draft EIS with this alternative was accepted as complete by the lead agency.
-The conceptual plan for Alternative 3 does not include the 3.48 acres of the Makamah Road access, but does include the 0.57 acre piece that contains a part of the private roadway.
-However, Alternative 3 does include the basic design elements per the Final Scope.
-The information presented in the Draft EIS for this alternative addresses the Final Scope and provides the lead agency and involved agencies with sufficient information for comparison of alternatives and the proposed project to be used in the decision-making process.
+The conceptual plan for Alternative 3 has not been revised to show the same site acreage and boundaries as the Overall Plan for the proposed project, as described and evaluated in the Draft EIS.
+Alternative 3 does not include the 3.48 acres of the Makamah Road access, but does include the 0.57 acre piece that contains a part of the private roadway.
+The information presented in the Draft EIS for this alternative is consistent with the Final Scope and provides the lead agency and involved agencies with valuable information for the decision-making process.

-"Proposed Alternative 5 fails to provide the greatest setback.
+This comment is excerpted as follows: "Proposed Alternative 5 fails to provide the greatest setback.
 The South Parcel contains 46 proposed units within close proximity to existing residences located on Breeze Hill Road, Green Knoll Court and Brian Court.
 The existing road names, Green Knoll Court and Brian Court, should be labeled on the plan.
 4, 6 and 10 Breeze Hill Road are adjacent to the subject property.
 Green Knoll Court is located less than 200 feet from the subject property.
 Brian Court is located less than 300 feet from the subject property.
-Refer to existing residences located at 14-17, 17A-21 and 23 Green Knoll Court and 5, 5A, 7 and 9 Brian Court."
+Refer to existing residences located at 14-17, 17A021 and 23 Green Knoll Court and 5, 5A, 7 and 9 Brian Court."

-The revised conceptual plan for Alternative 5 for this Final EIS shows the greatest separation between the residences and the nearest neighboring residences that could practicably be achieved, given the site layout constraints and development goals of the Applicant which include: retaining a reasonable yield in conformance with the approved yield plan; minimizing alterations of the golf course layout; keeping the units in groupings within the site based on available areas for development; reducing the length of utility connections; minimizing encroachments into the 100-foot wetland setbacks from Fresh Pond and amended Wetland N-8; minimizing encroaching into the recommended 120-foot CEHA setback; reducing cleared/graded areas; and proximity of roadway access connections.
-However, in some instances, total avoidance of such encroachments cannot practicably be achieved, so that appropriate non-jurisdiction determinations and/or NYSDEC permits would need to be obtained for any regulated activity within jurisdiction areas of the site.
-T
+The conceptual plan for Alternative 5 shows the greatest separation between the residences and the nearest neighboring residences that could be achieved, given the site layout constraints and development goals of the Applicant which include retaining a reasonable yield in conformance with the approved yield plan, minimizing alterations of the golf course layout, keeping the units in groupings within the site based on available areas for development, reducing the length of utility connections, avoiding the 100-foot wetland and 120-foot CEHA recommended setbacks, reducing cleared/graded areas, and proximity of roadway access connections.
+The Draft EIS alternatives balance these site constraints and provide reasonable alternative scenarios for examination in the Draft EIS in conformance with the Final Scope.